PhilippePitzClairoux/gohttp/README.md

 Please refer to http-example and https-example for examples.

+## Project features
+- Create a bunch of endpoints using a single struct
+- Aggregate endpoints for an entity in a single struct
+- Create one file/struct per entity
+- No more huge main methods defining endpoints
+- Automatic dispatching to methods when a request is made
+- parametrized endpoints
+- authentication (BasicAuth & JWT only for now)

 ## How to write your first controller!
 In order to create a controller that can handle http calls, you must create a struct that defines functions.